Welcome to today's edition of the Rush 24-7 podcast.

 How did it affect you?

-You're sitting in your home in Washington, D.C. managing the crisis, looking presidential.
+You're sitting in your home in Washington, D.C., managing the crisis, looking presidential.

-Do you know that this cook, this uh Eisenberg guy, actually called the Clinton News Network several times looking for the owner?
+Finally, from CNN's Anderson Cooper 180 on CNN, the Clinton News Network, do you know that this kook, this Eisenberg guy, actually called the Clinton News Network several times looking for the owner, Hillary Clinton, because he couldn't get mental health care and he thought she could help.

 CNN didn't report that.

-It reports stuff like national security secrets and so forth, but not anything that could endanger a Clinton staffer.
+It'll report stuff like national security secrets and so forth, but not anything that could endanger a Clinton staffer.

-So Jason Carroll, the CNN, been working the story hard, says Anderson Cooper joins me.
+So Jason Carroll, the CNN, been working the story hard.

 Now, what have you learned here, Jason?

-He had called CNN several times, explaining that he was a mental patient.
+Throughout this entire ordeal, he had called CNN several times, explaining that he was a mental patient.

 Of course, we did not reveal this for security reasons.